Meraas: History

 Since its founding in 2007, the Dubai-based conglomerate has launched several projects in multiple sectors including real estate, retail, hospitality, food and beverage, leisure and entertainment and healthcare.
 Sheikh Ahmed bin Saeed Al Maktoum serves as the Group Chairman of Meraas.

 The Meraas real estate portfolio comprises property development sales and asset management across Dubai.
-Projects include Port de La Mer, City Walk, Bluewaters island, Bulgari Resort, Nikki Beach Resort, Spa & Residences and Villa Amalfi in Jumeirah bay.
+Projects include Port de La Mer, City Walk, Bulgari Resort, and Villa Amalfi in Jumeirah bay.

 In 2019 Meraas launched its latest destination, Dubai Harbour.
 The proposed development was promoted as "the largest marina in the Middle East and North Africa", comprising a total of 1,100 berths.
 It was also due to be home to the 135-metre Dubai Lighthouse.

 In 2021, Meraas unveiled Ain Dubai.
-Standing at more than 250-metres tall and has over 9,000 tonnes of steel, the Ain Dubai is located on the Bluewaters island destination.
+Standing at more than 250-metres tall and with over 9,000 tonnes of steel, the Ain Dubai is located on the Bluewaters island destination.
 During construction, the structure was described as the "largest Ferris wheel in the world".

 Lines of business

 The firm's real estate division comprises property development sales and asset management.
 Projects include City Walk, Bluewaters Island, Jumeira Bay, Pearl Jumeira, La Mer, and Dubai Harbour.
 In 2019, Meraas launched its first townhouse community in Dubai, Cherrywoods.

 The firm's "Leisure & Entertainment" division operates entertainment destinations and venues, including the Dubai Safari.
 Other projects include The Green Planet in City Walk, a destination that recreates a tropical forest, Hub Zero in City Walk, an indoor entertainment centre comprising rides and virtual reality experiences, Hawa Hawa in La Mer, an inflatable playground, and Ain Dubai in Bluewaters, the world's tallest observation wheel.

 The hospitality division handles hotel operations for the group and has partnered with hotel operators such as Bvlgari Hotels and Resorts, Jumeirah, Marriott, Nikki Beach Hotels and Resorts, Caesars Entertainment.
-Meraas Hospitality properties include La Ville Hotel & Suites, Caesars Palace Bluewaters Dubai, Caesars Resort Bluewaters Dubai, Zabeel Saray, and Al Seef Hotel, Nikki Beach Resort & Spa.

 Meraas also has a retail division, food and beverage division, and a healthcare division.
 The latter include the Valiant Clinic in City Walk.